COAPE SA Lecturers & Tutors

 Taryn has been training and working with dogs since 1998.
-She started her own training school, Kommetjie Canine College (Cape Peninsula), in 2007 which caters for everything from puppy socialisation and Canine Good Citizen classes to competitive obedience and agility for fun.
+She started her own training school, Kommetjie Canine College (Cape Peninsula), in 2007 which caters for everything from puppy socialisation and Canine Good Citizen classes to competitive obedience and trick training.
 Taryn now holds the OCN UK accredited Diploma through the Centre of Applied Pet Ethology.
-She also works as a Behaviour Practitioner and is the consulting behaviourist for The Emma Animal Rescue Society (TEARS) where, among other things, she teaches the Open Paw Shelter Programme to volunteers and trains the kennel staff to prepare the shelter dogs for the Canine Good Citizen test.
+She also works as a Behaviour Practitioner, and worked as a consulting behaviourist for The Emma Animal Rescue Society (TEARS) for several years, assessing all adults dogs upon admission, teaching the Open Paw Shelter Programme to volunteers and training the kennel staff to prepare the shelter dogs for the Canine Good Citizen test.

 Taryn is on the advisory board of Pets as Therapy (SA) and is a committee member and head trainer of the Cape Rottweiler Club.
 She is also a committee member of Friends of the Dog Walkers, a group that has been instrumental in retaining access for dog walkers to Table Mountain National Park.
 She has contributed as a behaviour specialist to Dog Directory and Animal Talk magazines and has been the featured behaviourist on News24.

 She joined the COAPE SA lecture team in 2013 and thoroughly enjoys teaching and working with new students who are as passionate about behaviour and training as she is.
-Taryn has three Rottweilers who she adores, and she competes in obedience and working trials (and the occasional breed show) whenever she gets the chance.
+Taryn has two Rottweilers who she adores, and she competes in Rally Freestyle Elements (and the occasional breed show) whenever she gets the chance.

 Taryn lectures and tutors the COAPE SA EMRA Advanced Diploma in Animal Behaviour.